 So, that was from our side talking about prior-art search in pharmaceutical domain.

 Thank you all for your attention, and hope you have a good day.

 How to Cover Every Name of a Chemical Compound While Preparing the Term-set?

-Last and the most important way, in my opinion, would be to go through all patent and the non-patent literature in the domain and see how your compound or the excipient maybe mentioned or disclosed in a certain document and those variations can be then taken up and used in our term-sets to ensure that every variation that is possible in the prior-art search in pharmaceutical domain is covered.
+Last and most important way, is to go through all patent and the non-patent literature in the domain.
+And see how your compound or the excipient maybe mentioned or disclosed in a certain document.
+And those variations can be then taken up and used in our term-sets.
+It ensures that every variation that is possible in the prior-art search in pharmaceutical domain is covered.

 Are Structure Based Searches or Analysis Important in an FTO search in Pharmaceutical Domain?

 Ram Tenneti Speaking – Now, there is another important question that has come from the audience.
 Pooja, I would like you to answer this.

 Are structure based searches or analysis important in an FTO when you are talking about the pharmaceutical formulation?
 The reason why I ask you since the focus of Pharma formulations is not usually on the chemical compound itself.